ethereum/execution-apis/specs/appearance.md

         - Type: Hex-number
     - Block field
         - MUST be used for an extra-transaction `Appearance`.
-        - Type: String, one of: "withdrawals", "uncles" or "miner"
+        - Type: String, one of: "alloc", "withdrawals", "uncles" or "miner"

 An address MAY have multiple `Appearance`s in one block.
 For example, the set of "0x12", "0x3c" and "withdrawals" is valid.